-Please read the following guidance carefully before completing the "small grant application form" or the "expression of interest form" if seeking a larger grant.
+Please read the following guidance notes and the Frequently Asked Questions pages carefully before and during completion of the small grant application form or the expression of interest form if seeking a larger grant.

 This guidance may be amended from time to time.
 An up to date version will always be available on our website at the link below.
 It is your responsibility to ensure that the guidance you are using is the most up to date version.